 oseph Ddiba 28, is the Founder and Team Leader at Ba Nga Afayo (Act like you care) Initiative Uganda, a youth-led charity organization providing critical assistance to former street children, orphans and families struggling in terrible poverty in Uganda.

-Ba Nga Afayo literally means “Act like you Care”.
-Which means that if it is too much to ask that someone becomes part of solving a problem, can they at least act like they care.
+Ba Nga Afayo literally means “Act as you Care”.
+This means that if it is too much to ask that someone becomes part of solving a problem, can they at least act as they care.
 This itself would require action.

 “It is all about restoring lives and equipping less fortunate children with the knowledge and skillsets necessary to discover and live out their true vocations, thereby creating the opportunity for them to lead successful and fulfilling lives.”
 Ddiba says.

 Over the past three years, the initiative has been providing shelter and basic care to homeless children and orphans as well as providing children from surrounding community with free care, counseling, school supplies and education scholarships.
 Many of these Children come from broken or poverty stricken families and the center is a haven for them, whenever they need it.

 And it started with one story.
 “It all began with just one abandoned child.
 She was dumped and left to starve to death by her unknown parents.
 My mum being a nurse, she brought the little malnourished kid home, I believe the kid had like a week to live.
 So about two years later when I was out of University, this little kid had completely recovered and my mum said there were many cases where this one came from.”
 Ddiba remembers.

 Her recovery inspired Ddiba to go save more himself. “ I remember I was hoping to help one or two children but unfortunately the number of cases was overwhelming and the root cause was poverty” Says Ddiba.